Nicola Legrottaglie: Coaching and managerial career

 Legrottaglie retired at the end of the 2013–14 campaign as Catania suffered top-flight relegation, aged nearly 38.
 He then returned to Bari after 18 years, being appointed under-17 team manager.

 Legrottaglie took his first role as a head coach in July 2015, accepting an offer from Sicilian Lega Pro club Akragas.
-He resigned the following January due to poor results and, on 9 January 2017, was named new assistant to Massimo Rastelli at Cagliari Calcio in the Italian top division; in October, as the latter was dismissed, he too left.
+He resigned the following January due to poor results; on 9 January 2017, he was named as the new assistant to Massimo Rastelli at Cagliari in the Italian top division.
+In October, when the latter was dismissed, he too left.

-On 24 June 2019, Legrottaglie was announced as the new under-19 manager of Delfino Pescara 1936, replacing Luciano Zauri after the latter's promotion as first-team manager.
+On 24 June 2019, Legrottaglie was announced as the new under-19 manager of Pescara, replacing Luciano Zauri after the latter's promotion to first-team manager.
 On 21 January 2020, he was promoted to head coach after Zauri's resignation from his post.

 On 28 June 2023, Legrottaglie was officially unveiled as the new "head of performance" (technical area director) of Sampdoria after the club's takeover by a consortium led by Andrea Radrizzani, working alongside first team head coach and former Juventus teammate Andrea Pirlo.